 Many of them offer AI chatbots, but lack a key component of AI agents: the ability for an agent to make decisions on its own to fulfill the builder’s request.

-On the Botpress platform, Autonomous Nodes allow users to build AI agents that decide when to use a structured flow and when to use an LLM.
+In the Botpress Studio, Autonomous Nodes allow users to build AI agents that decide when to use a structured flow and when to use an LLM.
 Devs simply need to prompt the Autonomous Node in plain language.

 In a few lines of simple text, you can tell your Autonomous Node what you would like your AI agent to do and how it should act while doing it.
 You can define its personality, scope, and purpose in minutes.